cysouw/diathesis/text/c09_zuInfinitive.md

 f. **Only stage 3 possible** (only monoclausal *Infinitiv*): e.g. *müssen* 'to must', *können* 'to can'
 :::

-Inbetween these extremes on are various further possibilities.
-First, the group of verbs that allow both stage 1 and 2 [@last b] without any obvious differences in meaning are widely discussed in the German grammatical literature under the heading ~~modalitätsverben~~.
+In between these extremes on are various further possibilities.
+First, the group of verbs that allow both stage 1 and 2 without any obvious differences in meaning [@last b] are widely discussed in the German grammatical literature under the heading ~~Modalitätsverben~~.
 Various lists are found in Wurmbrand [-@wurmbrand2003: 318-319] and Colomo [-@colomo2010: 167-175], citing earlier literature.
 A survey of various structural and semantic aspects of this group is presented in Rapp & Wöllstein [-@rapp2013].
 Typical *Modalitätsverben* with different possible sentence structure, but without different meaning, are *anfangen, aufhören, beginnen, erlauben, heißen, helfen, lehren, lernen, verbieten, vergessen, verlangen, versuchen, wagen*.
 Examples of both options for the verb *heißen* 'to mean' are shown in [@next].
 These verbs will not be further discussed in this chapter.

 ::: ex
 - Dafür sind Radfahrern manche landschaftlich besonders schöne Abschnitte des Pilgerfußweges in Spanien verschlossen, wenn es auf schmalen, steinigen Wegen bergauf und bergab zu laufen heißt.^[~~DWDS~~: Die Zeit, 05.04.1991, Nr.
 15]
 - Das hätte geheißen, den Dritten Weltkrieg zu riskieren.^[Berliner Zeitung, 29.04.1995]
 :::

 All verbs that only allow for stage 2 [@llast d], or have a special meaning when used as stage 2 [@llast c], will be discussed in detail in this chapter.
 The explicit claim is that this chapter presents a complete list of such verbs.
 However, special care has to be taken with polysemies.
 Many of the verbs that are discussed in this chapter occur both in stage 1 and stage 2, but with clearly different meanings.
 For example, in its lexical meaning *versprechen* means 'to promise' and then it is not coherent [@next a].
 In contrast, in its evidential meaning *versprechen* means something like 'there is evidence for it' and then it is coherent [@next b].
-Although this correlation is not 100% perfect, there is a very strong tendency for the different meanings to also show different syntactic structions (see [@sec:zuinfinitive-drohen]).
+Although this correlation is not 100% perfect, there is a very strong tendency for the different meanings to also show different syntactic constructions (see [@sec:zuinfinitive-drohen]).

 ::: ex
 - Er verspricht rechtzeitig nach Hause zu kommen. \